miklevin/MikeLev.in/blog.md

 # Mike Levin's Linux, Python, vim & git (LPvg) Blog

-> This is where I document the replacing of Levinux with NixOS and the updating
+> This is where I document the replacing of Levinux with NixOS as a portable
-> of Pipulate Free and Open Source Software for the AI Age.
+> tech home, and the updating of Pipulate Free and Open Source Software for the AI Age.

 <ol>
   {% assign sorted_posts = site.posts | sort: 'date' %}